sola-st/CodeCureAgent/README.md

 - CodeCureAgent goes through the input file line by line
 - For each line CodeCureAgent checks out the project with the given URL and commit.
-- It initiates the autonomous repair process, trying to fix occurences of the given warning type in the given file.
+- It initiates the autonomous repair process, trying to fix the given rule violation in the given file.
 - Logs detailing each step performed will be displayed in your terminal.

 #### **Creating your own csv input file, based on repositories you want to run CodeCureAgent on**